Member Organizations

 Code of Ethics for Professional Accountants

-Accordingly, because a pre-2018 version of the International Code of Ethics has been adopted and the Code in effect as of the time of the assessment has not been adopted in its entirety, the extent of adoption is assessed as Not Adopted.
+The national Code is based on the 2014 International Code of Ethics for Professional Accountants.
+Accordingly, because Vietnam has adopted a pre-2018 version of the International Code of Ethics for Professional Accountants and the Code in effect as of the time of the assessment has not been adopted, the extent of adoption is assessed as Not Adopted under the 2026 definitions.

 Current Status: Not Adopted